Early Still Life Painting

 After choosing the varieties of the flowers, he had to wait for their blossoming which was not simultaneous, in spring and summer.
 Each bloom in its full glorious development was added in its turn on the copper in a pre-defined position.
 They were drawn from nature without an intermediary drawing.
 In his quest for exactness he had also travelled to Brussels to observe some blossoms which were not available in Antwerp.

 A large oil on oak panel 67 x 51 cm was sold for £ 3.85M by Sotheby's on July 6, 2016, lot 11.
 It is a slightly later development with a looser and more pleasing arrangement of the flowers, dated circa 1608 by experts.
-Please watch the video shared by Sotheby's.
+Please watch the video shared by the auction house.

 The artist gave up soon although not before 1611 the painting of flowers by direct observation and these early works will then serve as modelli.
 The goal remains decorative.
 Other artists will add the use of flowers and small animals as symbols and also the arrangements inside wreaths.